lobna0-0/Improved-Prompt/README.md

 🚀 How to Run the Project
 Backend
-cd server
+1-cd server
-npm install
+2-npm install
-node app.js
+3-node app.js

 Frontend
-cd prompt-improved
+1-cd prompt-improved
-npm install
+2-npm install
-ng serve
+3-ng serve

 Then open your browser at: